pournaki/twitter-explorer/doc/DOCUMENTATION.md

 [![twitter explorer][arch-img]][title-url]<br/>

 The **twitter explorer** is an open framework that consists of three components:
-The *collector* (left), after having set up the credentials, allows for connection to the Twitter Search API and saves the collected tweets in `jsonl` format.
+The *collector* (left), after having set up the credentials, allows for connection to the Twitter Search API and saves the collected tweets in `CSV` according to the [twitwi](https://github.com/medialab/twitwi) standard.
 They are then passed on to the *visualizer* (middle), where the user can get an overview of the content and then create retweet and hashtag networks.
 The interactive networks are generated as html files that can be explored in the web browser.
 The modular structure of the three components facilitates the development of new features which are suggested by the light grey boxes.

 # Installation